klebgenomics/KlebNET-Metadata-Repository-Database/README.md

 ## Contribute to the Repository

 We welcome contributions from data generators globally.
-If you would like to contribute to the Klebsiella Metadata Repository, please follow the instructions [here](https://github.com/klebgenomics/Klebsiella-genome-metadata/blob/main/README.md#data-submission).
+If you would like to contribute to the KlebNET Metadata Repository, please follow the instructions [here](https://github.com/klebgenomics/Klebsiella-genome-metadata/blob/main/README.md#data-submission).

 ## Queries and suggestions